Hablamos Español Insurance Companies We Work With

 Does business income cover continuing expenses or just lost rent?

-Both.
-It is designed to replace lost rental income and the continuing expenses that do not stop when the building is unusable, debt service, real estate taxes, insurance, and certain payroll.
-Owners sometimes claim only the lost rent and overlook the continuing expenses, which understates the loss the coverage was meant to absorb.
+Often both.
+It is generally designed to replace lost rental income and the continuing expenses that do not stop when the building is unusable, debt service, real estate taxes, insurance, and certain payroll.
+Owners sometimes claim only the lost rent and overlook the continuing expenses, which can understate the loss the coverage was meant to absorb.

 How do I prepare to support a claim before a loss?